Particular/docs.particular.net/nservicebus/gateway/sql/index.md

 ### Customizing schema and table name

-The following code shows how to customize the schema name and table name:
+The following code shows how to customize the schema and table name:

 snippet: CustomizeSchemaAndTableName